 Warmer weather is on the horizon—it’s the perfect opportunity to get outside as much as possible, and give kids stuck at home plenty of unstructured play time.
 Up your parenting game with this amazing arsenal of classic and inventive backyard games for kids that take almost no props or planning.
+Many of these games are well suited to siblings and encourage parents to get in on the fun…and a few can probably be played respecting social distancing rules with a little ingenuity.
 Scroll down to get 25 ideas to keep the fun going.

 1. Ice Pool Challenge

 Chill out with this easy to play, simple to stage game kids of (almost) any age can play.
 To set it up, fill your kiddie pool with water and dump it in a bag of party ice.
 Yep, it’s that easy.
 Then divide the Littles into two teams, each with a bucket.
 Their goal is to fill the bucket with as many of the submerged ice cubes as they can, using only their feet to move those little rascals from one place to the next.
 Brrr-ing it!